- Grand Coteau

 Arnaudville and Jausiers, France (1995)

 Arnaudville is also home to Bayou Teche Brewing, a craft brewery featured on the Louisiana Brewery Trail.
-Here beers are crafted to complement the cuisine and lifestyle of Cajuns and Creoles, like LA-31 Boucanée – made with cherry wood smoked wheat.
-In addition to pairing well with local dishes, all beers are named in French to help preserve the culture and language.
-Visit the brewery’s tap room, nicknamed the “Triangle Hang Out” for samples, live music and food trucks on Saturdays, or tours in both French and English.
+Here beers are crafted to complement cuisine and lifestyle of Cajuns and Creoles and are often named in French to help preserve the language.
+In fact, the microbrewery offers tours of the facility in both English and French, and host French bands every weekend in the dance hall, "The Turnip".

 The town’s Deux Bayous Cultural District, effective since October 2008, is a part of the Louisiana Cultural District (LCD) program.
 This designation means that visitors reap part of the benefits as sales of original artwork are tax-free.